alchemydc/btcrecover/.ai/memory-bank/progress.md

 - Improve cancel button reliability and UI responsiveness during cracking.
 - Perform cross-platform testing and gather user feedback.
 - If modularization is needed, consider refactoring btcrecover internals to reduce reliance on global state.
+- Continue refining packaging and distribution for non-technical users, referencing the new compatibility documentation.

 ## Current Status
 - CLI 25th word recovery workflow is functional and documented.